2i2c-org/team-compass/projects/managed-hubs/support.md

 ## Overview

 The **support team** is a two-person team of Support Stewards that oversees all support requests for users of 2i2c hubs.
-The Support Stewards work together to regularly **communicate** with users that open FreshDesk tickets throughout the process, route support-related to work to engineering team members, and keep track of this work to ensure it is completed.
+The Support Stewards work together to regularly **communicate** with users that open FreshDesk tickets, route support-related to engineering team members, and keep track of this work to ensure it is completed.

-For most support requests, we use [a FreshDesk service](https://2i2c.freshdesk.com/a/) to handle communcation with the community.
+For most support requests, we use [a FreshDesk service](https://2i2c.freshdesk.com/a/) to handle communication with the communities.

 ## Support team structure